TheThingILearn/SDK-Emulator/README.md

 after you go over all the steps in the guide you will have up and running android emulator.

 ### Prerequisites
-the commnad line tools: enter that link https://developer.android.com/studio and scroll down till you get to openjdk-17 (search in your destro app manager)
+- the commnad line tools: enter that link https://developer.android.com/studio. and scroll down till you get to the section called ###Command line tools only. download the sdk tools platform for linux and put it inside your Download folder

+- openjdk-17 (search in your destro app manager)

 ## copy the resporetry